PHX2600/The-Archive/forum/General Discussion/1313 - anyone.md

 Yeah basically I competed in one of the Defcon bots competitions a while back and I want to try and improve on my design.

-for example my last bot was pneumatic and used a sprayer nozzle like  [url:209p3moq]http&#58;//s&#46;shld&#46;net/is/image/Sears/9990000031850311[/url:209p3moq] actuated by a servo as the main valve.
+for example my last bot was pneumatic and used a sprayer nozzle like  <http://s.shld.net/is/image/Sears/9990000031850311> actuated by a servo as the main valve.

-So I have been able to get a &quot;for reals&quot; solenoid valve since then and an air compressor instead of a foot pump etc etc.
+So I have been able to get a "for reals" solenoid valve since then and an air compressor instead of a foot pump etc etc.

 So I was thinking its time for version 2.